nhousset/viyaTools/msHealthCheck.md

 ## Overview
 This tool launches a complete audit of a SAS VIYA 3.5 platform.

+## prerequisites

+- The script must be installed on the server you want to test (microservice server, Cas controller)
+- You must have root or sudo rights to run this script

 ## How to

 After cloning the repository, the health check is done simply by running msHealthCheck.sh  shell in the scripts directory